koriroys/pakyow-docs/docs/routing/groups.md

 name: Grouping Routes
 ---

 Groups make it possible to organize related routes.
-A route group can be named and used later when looking up and populating a route (TODO reference or include inline example).
-Names are optional, but routes in an unnamed group cannot be accessed for URL generation (TODO reference).
+A route group can be named and used later when [looking up and creating a route URI](/routing#uri_generation).
+Names are optional, but routes in an unnamed group cannot be accessed for URI generation.

     ruby:
     group :foo do